 When you enter IJIC for the first time we ask you to supply your title, name and email address.
 This enables us to contact you from time to time to draw your attention to information that may be of interest.

-We remain committed to supporting publications from MSc and PhD students, where publishing costs remain free, and we run a bursary scheme to reduce author fee costs to authors from low- and middle-income countries (please contact our Managing Editor, Susan Royer, in the first instance).
+We run a bursary scheme to reduce author fee costs to authors from low- and middle-income countries (please contact our Managing Editor, Susan Royer, in the first instance).

 No fee will be charged on thesis summaries, book reviews, guest editorials and any other papers directly solicited from the Editorial Board.

-£250 - £350 plus VAT (according to article type) of the APC covers publisher processing costs at Ubiquity Press (editorial processes; platform development and maintenance; indexing; marketing; archiving; DOI registration etc.).
+£475 plus VAT of the APC covers publisher processing costs at Ubiquity Press (editorial processes; platform development and maintenance; indexing; marketing; archiving; DOI registration etc.).
 This also ensures that all of the content is fully open access.

-The remaining fees primarily cover costs to the journal’s sponsor, IFIC, in covering the salary of the IJIC managing editor, to providing bursaries for publishing articles (for example, from PhD students and low- or middle-income countries where publication is provided for free); and for marketing of the Journal to ensure that articles are well publicised across IJIC’s registered readers and IFIC’s wider network.
+The remaining fees primarily cover costs to the journal’s sponsor, IFIC, in covering the salary of the IJIC managing editor, to providing bursaries for publishing articles (for example, from PhD students without publication budgets, and low- or middle-income countries where publication may be provided for free); and for marketing of the Journal to ensure that articles are well publicised across IJIC’s registered readers and IFIC’s wider network.
 Some costs are associated with holding web-based and face-to-face meetings of the journal’s Editors.
 No Editors receive remuneration or gifts-in-kind for their commitment to the Journal.

 For further information about Journal policies regarding author fees please contact the Managing Editor at email@example.com

 Enquiries regarding fees for Conference Supplements and Special Themed Editions should be directed to Susan Royer, in the first instance.